 - Photos must show some aspect of agriculture including food production or agritourism in Missouri.

-- Photos must have been taken in Missouri since January 1, 2014, by the person submitting the image.
+- Photos must have been produced in Missouri since January 1, 2017, by the person submitting the image.

 - Limit of three entries per category per photographer.

 - Photographers may receive the “First Place” award in only one category